 The Health Insurance Portability and Accountability Act of 1996 (HIPAA; Kennedy–Kassebaum Act, or Kassebaum–Kennedy Act) consists of 5 Titles.

-- Title I: Protects health insurance coverage for workers and their families that change or lose their jobs.
-It limits new health plans the ability to deny coverage due to a pre-existing condition.
+- Title I: Protects health insurance coverage for workers and their families who change or lose their jobs.
+It limits new health plans' ability to deny coverage due to a pre-existing condition.

 - Title II: Prevents Health Care Fraud and Abuse; Medical Liability Reform; Administrative Simplification that requires the establishment of national standards for electronic health care transactions and national identifiers for providers, employers, and health insurance plans.

 - Title III: Guidelines for pre-tax medical spending accounts.
 It provides changes to health insurance law and deductions for medical insurance.

 - Title IV: Guidelines for group health plans.
 It provides modifications for health coverage.